ThirdAILabs/Thirdai-Platform-v2/thirdai_platform_go/docs/model_bazaar/train.md

 | ------ | ---- | ------------- | ----------  |
 | `POST` | `/api/v2/train/upload-data` | Yes | None |

 Accepts a multipart request containing multiple files to upload for training.
-Returns a path to the files that can be provided to a train endpoint to train on the files.
-For example if `file.pdf` was uploaded then that file can be specified by `{artifact_path}/file.pdf`.
-Or the plain artifact path can be passed to indicate all the files should be trained on.
+Returns an upload uuid that can be provided to a train endpoint to train on the files.
+For example if the upload id is `abc` then a user could pass `{"location": "upload", "path": "abc"}` to train on the file(s) in the upload.
+Note that only the user who created the upload can use that upload in training.

 __Example Request__:
 ```